-At present, I do not see any alternative to the existing system of world governance, which is through sovereign nation states interacting within the United Nations where almost all of them (193), are members.
-It is obvious that we should concentrate on how to improse the existing system.
-The governance has to be democratic and the rule of low must be applied.
-And, as always, where power is exercised, it must be scrutinused, in particular by watchful and critical media.
+At present, I do not see any alternative to the existing system of world governance, which is through sovereign nation states interacting within the United Nations where almost all of them (193) are members.
+It is obvious that we should concentrate on how to improve the existing system.
+The governance has to be democratic and the rule of law must be applied.
+And, as always, where power is exercised it must be scrutinised, in particular by watchful and critical media.
 Furthermore, state sovereignty has to be exercised in the interest not of a sovereign but of the people, and relations to other states should be based on good neighbourliness.

 The problem here is that states have a tendency to identify their national interests in a very narrow perspective, not to say on the basis of sheer self-interest.
-What is required in this analysis is more statesmanship, and in case there is an a general, nent, there should be a preparedness to listen to others, and if possible against in a manner that may take also their interests into consideration.
+What is required in this analysis is more statesmanship and, in case there is an argument, a preparedness to listen to others and, if possible, to adjust in a manner that may take also their interests into consideration.

-In 2°08, I had the privilege of participating as an adviser in a meeting of the InterAction Council of Former Heads of State and Government when they discussed the topic Restoring International Law: Legal, Political and Human Dimensions.15 Allow me to repeat a quote from their Final Communiqué from this meeting that I have referred to many times in the past:
+In 2008, I had the privilege of participating as an adviser in a meeting of the InterAction Council of Former Heads of State and Government when they discussed the topic Restoring International Law: Legal, Political and Human Dimensions.
+Allow me to repeat a quote from their Final Communiqué from this meeting that I have referred to many times in the past: